Wednesday, May 27, 2009

 I explained how that we had come to Rhodesia to fight against the very direction the country was now taking.
 Amongst the American soldiers especially, there was the sense that we had been misled by the Smith government’s cry of “over my dead body.”
 We had joined the struggle risking our own lives, not because we were opposed to majority rule, but to insure that Rhodesians had the opportunity to determine their own course.

 Indeed, we had all come from countries where majority rule was the basis for governing.
-We were opposed to the imposition of a government that was determined by foreign powers.
+What we were opposed to was the imposition of a government that was determined by foreign powers.
 We fought for the right of Rhodesians, black and white, to elect their own leaders.
 We were willing to fight and die so that Rhodesians could experience the freedoms that we had in our home nations.

-We also knew that democracy could not be created ex nihilo and that democractic change required a populace educated in the responsibilities of citizenship.
+We also knew that democracy could not be created ex nihilo and that democratic change required a populace educated in the responsibilities of citizenship.
 For the African population, this required some time--a time of peace.
 We just didn’t believe that open and free elections could happen when thugs with guns were threatening the lives of the African populace, insisting that they vote for ZANU or ZAPU terrorist leaders.

 I lamented, “The problem is that we can’t just “take the gap” and leave.
 Most of us see that as desertion--something we wouldn’t do!
 At the same time, we are aware that the rest of the world sees us as mercenaries.
 We remember what happened in Angola.”